doommir/modecollapse/README.md

 ## Environment Variables

 - `NEXT_PUBLIC_SITE_URL` - Set this to `https://www.modecollapse.io` for production
+- `STRIPE_SECRET_KEY` - Your Stripe secret key for paid subscriptions
+- `STRIPE_PRICE_ID` - The price ID for the premium newsletter plan

-See .env.local.example for all required environment variables.
+See .env.example for all required environment variables.

+## Premium Newsletter

+The `/premium-newsletter` page lets visitors subscribe to a paid newsletter via Stripe Checkout.
+Successful payments are recorded in `data/premium-subscribers.json`.

 ## Deployment